s3131212/Simple-IRC-Logbot/README.md

 [繁體中文](README_zh.md)

 ## Introdution
-This is a very simple IRC Logbot with web interface that can be used to record chats, analyze user behavior, and analyze channel.
+This is a very simple IRC Logbot with web interface and plugins support.
+The web interface can be used to record chats, analyze user behavior, and analyze channel.

 In web interface, you can view analysis data, speak as the bot, join/part channel, execute command, edit configuration, and even shutdown the bot.